andreajialee/Naive-Bayes-Classifier/README.md

-# Naive-Bayes-Classifier
-A naive bayes classifier that predicts what person said what statement based on an input train file.
+Creating a naive bayes algorithm